lanrat/certgraph/README.md

         print the graph as json, can be used for graph in web UI -parallel uint
-        number of certificates to retrieve in parallel (default 10) -sanscap int
+        number of certificates to retrieve in parallel (default 10) -regex string
+        regex domains must match to be part of the graph -sanscap int
         maximum number of uniq apex domains in certificate to include, 0 has no limit (default 80) -save string